-Board Summons a dialog where you can customaize the look of the chess board.
-Here you can specify the directory from which piece images should be taken, when you don't want to use the built-in piece images (see pixmapDirectory and bitmapDirectory options), an external pixmap to be used for the board squares (liteBackTextureFile and darkBackTextureFile options), and square and piece colors for the built-ins.
+Board Summons a dialog where you can customize the look of the chess board.
+Here you can specify the directory from which piece images should be taken, when you don't want to use the built-in piece images (see pieceImageDirectory option), external images to be used for the board squares (liteBackTextureFile and darkBackTextureFile options), and square and piece colors for the default pieces.